-- There is an assumption that the performance criteria will not change during the Early Life Support Period. - There is an assumption that no new risk areas will be highlighted during the Early Life Support Period that will be added to the decision-making criteria. - Elexon will actively monitor that all relevant settlement reports are created and sent to the required parties following each settlement run. - MHHS Change of Agent and Change of Supplier and New Connection processes are a part of Elexon's BAU performance assurance monitoring.
+- There is an assumption that the performance criteria will not change during the Early Life Support Period. - There is an assumption that no new risk areas will be highlighted during the Early Life Support Period that will be added to the decision-making criteria. - Elexon will actively monitor that all relevant settlement reports are created and sent to the required parties following each settlement run. - MHHS Change of Agent Change of Supplier and New Connection processes are a part of Elexon's BAU performance assurance monitoring.
 Any issues with these processes would be highlighted through the Elexon Service Management arrangements. - There is an assumption that the Early Life Support Period will need to last for 10 weeks.
-This is sufficient time to evidence stability of both the new and updated systems and new settlement industry processes.
-If the Early Life Support Period needs to be extended beyond this window, then the governance arrangements and performance criteria set out in this document will need to be reviewed.
+This is sufficient time to evidence stability of both the new and updated systems and new industry processes.
+If the Early Life Support Period needs to be extended beyond this window, then the governance arrangements and performance criteria set out in this document will need to be reviewed. - Design issues relating to the Registration Service will be raised into the Elexon Service Desk.